sjhardwick/us_tariff_data/README.md

     -   Not preference scheme changes (e.g. GSP updates) or other tariff changes that are already captured in USITC tables.
     -   Not cancelled before they took effect (specifically, the time between implementation and removal must exceed one day).

-3. After filtering, 132 GTA interventions remain, each linked to affected jurisdictions and HS-6 sectors (`data/temp/gta.xlsx`).
-Additional manual filtering is undertaken to consolidate or remove duplicates, remove measures based solely on originating content (e.g. aluminium originating in Russia) or that remove *de minimis* thresholds.
+3. After filtering, about 130 GTA interventions remain, each linked to affected jurisdictions and HS6 sectors (`data/temp/gta.xlsx`).
+Additional manual filtering is undertaken to consolidate or remove duplicates, remove measures based solely on originating content (e.g. aluminium originating in Russia) or that only concern *de minimis* thresholds.

-4. This further filtering reduces the number of interventions to 89 (`data/temp/measures.csv`).
+4. This further filtering reduces the number of interventions to about 90 (`data/temp/measures.csv`).

 5. Each intervention is manually coded to indicate whether it adds to or overrides an existing tariff rate.

-    -   Default GTA coverage is HS6-2022; where possible, this is refined to HTS-8 using documents linked to by GTA or on the Federal Register.
+    -   Default GTA coverage is HS6-2022; where possible, this is refined to HTS8 using documents linked to by GTA or on the Federal Register.
     -   Section 301 product lists were extracted from Federal Register PDFs.

 6. Exemptions (e.g. Section 301 product exclusions) are flagged so that tariff changes associated with that product/program combination are set to zero during the exemption period.
 Other tariffs on those products, if unaffected by the exemption, remain in the data.